pandacloud1/CLOUD/Module-39/01_modules.md

 ### Creating an EC2 using `boto3` module
 - Install boto3 using command `pip install boto3`
 - If you have multiple python version, then ensure you install boto3 in correct version or uninstall older python versions
+- Create an IAM user in AWS.
+Get the access key and secret key
+- Run `aws configure` in your terminal & enter the access key and secret key
+- You can now start using `boto3` module from your system

 ```py
 import boto3